CodeMouse92/no-monster-minecraft/README.md

 * Enderman

-This group is controlled by gamerule `spawnEndMobs`.
+Control with the group rule `spawnEndMobs`.

 ### End Monsters